Skip to main content

 Learn more about Financial Aid Programs and your rights and responsibilities in our Consumer Information Guide.

 Your education is a major financial investment.
-Flexible payment options are available to help make your costs more manageable.
-Concorde Career College offers many different payment plans depending on your financial situation.
-Retail Installment Contracts are available to be paid in school prior to your graduation date at a 0% interest.
-If you are unable to pay by your graduation, we offer extended retail installment contracts.
-See your Campus Financial Representative for more information.
+Flexible payment options are available to manage your costs.
+Concorde Career College offers many various payment plans depending on your financial situation.
+In school retail installment contracts are available at 0% interest while you are attending Concorde.
+Additional retail installment contract options may also be available following graduation.

 Student Loan Repayment Support